 - Terms and conditions including delivery terms and method

-What makes a purchase order important?
+What makes a purchase order an important legally binding document?

 It acts as a contract between the buyer and vendor.
 They are very beneficial for both parties as they can be easily referenced if any disputes or disagreements arise due to price, shipment, or quality.